-Mesembs require a loam-based compost with the addition of extra drainage material such as horticultural grit or perlite.
+Mesembs require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

-The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
-Yet the difficulties are endless, trying to adapt to the Mesembs’ own adaptability and to follow their growth habits in your particular conditions.
+The basics of Mesemb care are very simple, with well-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
+Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus